 4.1.
 The Accounts and Audit (England) Regulations 2015 contain a requirement that an Annual Governance Statement (AGS), prepared in accordance with proper practices in relation to internal control, must be approved by the relevant body and must accompany the Statement of Accounts.
 While the Authority approved its AGS for issue on 22 May 2020, external audit asked that it be updated to reflect the invoice fraud that occurred in April 2019.
 This was previously reported in the 2018/19 AGS at the request of internal audit.
-The updated text is on page 10 in appendix 2.
-If members are happy to approve the revised AGS then the link will be updated in Statement of Accounts on page 5.
+The updated text is on page 10 in Appendix 2.
+The Broads Authority will consider the amended version on 20 November, which is included in the Statement of Accounts and published on the Authority's website.